LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Lindon_Lord.md

 ## Hiring

-Lindon Lords allow you to hire Lindon Elves or Lindon Warriors as long as you have at least 300 alignment and some money.
+Lindon Lords allow you to hire Lindon Elves or Warriors as long as you have at least 300 alignment and some money.
 Upon hiring a unit, the player will be bestowed the advancement **"The Last Alliance"**.

 ## Strategy